-Roof rats, also known as black rats or ships, are smaller versions of their well-known friends, the Norway rat.
-If you have a roof in Arizona, then expect that roof rats may already be calling your roof their home.
+If you have a home in Yuma, then expect that roof rats may already be calling your roof their home.
 The only way to be sure the your home is defended against roof rats is to call a Yuma pest professional today!

 As you can imagine, roof rats have four legs, a long tail.
 They appear brown or black with grey and white also found on their body.
 Roof rats can be 16 inches in length, with the tail being longer than their body.
 They can also have long, pointy ears and weigh about 6-12 ounces.
 They may appear hairless and scaly.

 Roof rats will eat at night and in the early morning, so there is a good chance they are eating their breakfast and dinner when you are.
 They may even hoard their meals for later.

 Roof rats, like most pests, will follow their food source.
 They will consume; nuts, seeds, fruit, and other smaller animals such as snails or slugs.
 They may even help you learn that you have cockroaches as they feed on them as well.
 If you find cockroach carcasses, you may find roof rats as the reason for their untimely deaths.

 Roof rats love citrus, and Yuma has plenty of citrus growing naturally in people's yards, common areas, and even nearby groves.
 Always make sure that citrus is inspected for holes and discarded after it has fallen to the ground.
 Spots in citrus fruit can indicate that a roof rat has been feeding recently.